Rietveld Refinement, Rietveld Analysis, Rietveld Technique, Rietveld Calculation,

 The method has been so successful that nowadays the structure of materials, in the form of powders, is routinely being determined, nearly as accurately as the results obtained by single crystal diffraction techniques.
 An even more widely used application of the method is in determining the components of chemical mixtures.
 This quantitative phase analysis is now routinely used in industries ranging from cement factories to the oil industry.

-The success of the method can be gauged by the publication of more than a thousand scientific papers yearly using it:
+The success of the method can be gauged by the publication of more than four thousand scientific papers yearly using it:

 Results of a search on Google Scholar

 with the search string: ("rietveld refinement" OR "rietveld analysis" OR "rietveld method" OR "rietveld technique" OR "rietveld calculation" OR "rietveld quantitative phase analysis" OR "rietveld program") for the Rietveld Method,

 the search string: (rietveld AND "quantitative phase analysis") for the Rietveld Quantitative Phase Analysis (RQPA) and

 citations of the seminal paper "A Profile Refinement Method for Nuclear and Magnetic Structures", Rietveld,H.M.(1969), J.Appl.
 Cryst., 22, 65-71 from ISI Web of Knowledge.

 the neutron powder diffractometer at the High Flux Reactor of the